Taxis by country: United Kingdom

 There is a mature system of taxicabs throughout the United Kingdom.
 In 2015, there were around 298,000 licensed drivers in England, of which 164,000 were private hire licenses, 62,000 were taxi licenses and 72,000 were dual licenses.
 All taxicabs are regulated with various degrees of sophistication.
-However, London's black cabs, known historically and legally as hackney carriages, are particularly notable for their iconic vehicles and the extensive training course (The Knowledge) required for fully licensed drivers.
+However, London's black cabs, known historically and legally as hackney carriages, are particularly notable for their vehicles and the extensive training course (The Knowledge) required for fully licensed drivers.

 "Hackney carriages" ("black cabs"; but they may be any colour) can be hailed in the street or hired from a taxicab rank.
 The term "Hackney carriage" can also be applied to standard passenger vehicles authorised by other Local Authorities to stop for passengers on a hail in the district.
 The fare is calculated on a taximeter that charges by both time and distance.

 Taxicab service in London is regulated by Transport for London's strict Conditions of Fitness, mandating size, turning radius, age, and emissions, resulting in its unique vehicles built primarily for the London market such as the LEVC and the Mercedes Vito seen today.

 There are two other types of hire vehicles that act as taxis; they are known as private hire vehicles: